OCA Technical Specification

 A Character Encoding Overlay defines the process of assigning numbers to graphical characters, especially the written characters of human language, allowing them to be stored, transmitted, and transformed using digital computers.
 Character encoding using internationally accepted standards permits worldwide interchange of text in electronic form.

-attributes (see Common attributes), the Character Encoding Overlay MAY include the following attributes:
+In addition to the Mandatory attributes, the Character Encoding Overlay MUST include the following attributes:

 attr_character_encoding